 |Joint Photographic Experts Group JPEG2000||.JP2||

 JPEG 2000 typically have a JP2 file extension.
 They are a wavelet compression with the latest JPG format giving an option for lossy or lossless compression.

-The JPEG 2000 GIS formats require a world file which gives your raster geolocation.
-JPEG 2000 is an optimal choice for background imagery because of the lossy compression.
+JPEG 2000 GIS formats require a world file which gives your raster geolocation.
+They are an optimal choice for background imagery because of its lossy compression.
 JPEG 2000 can achieve a compression ratio of 20:1 which is similar to MrSID format.

 LizardTech’s proprietary MrSID format is commonly used for orthoimages in need of compression.
 MrSID images have an extension of SID and are accompanied with a world file with the file extension SDW.